Rishu5kumar/Azure-Documentation/Day_10.md

 ## Working with Load Balancers
 Load Balancers manage traffic using:
 - **Frontend Pool**: Public or private IP address that clients connect to.
+The frontend pool in an Azure Load Balancer serves as the entry point for incoming traffic, defining the public or private IP addresses clients use to connect.
+It directs this traffic to the backend pool of virtual machines based on load balancing rules, ensuring efficient distribution and high availability of services.
+-
 - **Backend Pool**: Pool of virtual machines (VMs) that receive the traffic.
-- **Health Probe**: Checks the health of VMs in the backend pool to ensure they can handle traffic.
+- **Health Probe**: Checks the health of VMs in the backend pool to ensure they can handle traffic.Load balancers use health probes to check the availability of VMs.
+If a VM is down, the load balancer stops sending traffic to it.
+Example: HTTP health probe checks if the web server on a VM returns a 200 OK response.

+- **Session Persistence**: Ensures that a user's session is consistently routed to the same VM.
+Example: A user shopping on an e-commerce site continues to interact with the same VM during their session.

 ## When to Use Basic Load Balancer
 Use Basic Load Balancer for applications where high availability and redundancy are not critical, and inbound traffic distribution is sufficient for the workload.